 This is a description of the changes to the minimum requirements established by NARM for entry-level midwives.
 MEAC standards for accreditation require that the curriculum in accredited programs fulfills the minimum requirements established by NARM (Standard 2, Benchmark C).
 MEAC will therefore require that programs revise their curriculum as necessary in order that:

-- All students enrolled after January 1, 2013 will meet the new eligibility requirements; and
+- All students enrolled after January 1, 2013 or have not completed the testing process under the previous requirements will meet the new eligibility requirements; and

 - All graduates, even those enrolled before January 1, 2013, will meet the new requirements if graduating after January 1, 2015.

 New Clinical Requirements

 Document attendance at ten births in any setting in any capacity (observer, doula, family member, friend, beginning apprentice).
 These births may be verified by any witness who was present at the birth.

 Clinicals as Assistant Under Supervision

 Document at least 20 births, 25 prenatals (including 3 initial exams), 20 newborn exams, 10 postpartum visits as an assistant under the supervision of a qualified preceptor.
 Eighteen births in this category must be completed before beginning Primary under Supervision births.
 Determination of readiness for serving as Primary under Supervision is at the discretion of the supervising preceptor, and may require more births as an assistant before moving to the next step.

 Document 20 births, 75 prenatals (including 20 initial prenatals), 20 newborn exams, and 40 postpartum exams as a primary midwife under supervision.
 Two intrapartum transports are allowed if labor began in an OOH setting.